Codecademy/docs/content/pytorch/concepts/tensors/size/size.md

   - 'paths/data-science-foundations'
 ---

-The **`size()`** method returns a `torch-size` object containing the size information of a Pytorch tensor.
+The **`size()`** method returns a `torch.Size` object containing the size information of a Pytorch tensor.
 It is a fundamental function used in PyTorch to obtain the tensor's shape and is specifically used for dynamic operations.
 You can also access specific dimensions using tuples.

 ## Syntax